Aquilonifer

 Aquilonifer spinosus is an extinct species of arthropod from the Silurian period.
 It is known from a single fossil specimen found in the Wenlock Series Lagerstätte of Herefordshire, England, in rocks about 430 million years old.
 The 1 cm long specimen is a stem-group mandibulate, not directly related to any living species.
 The many-legged, eyeless adult has ten unusual tethered appendages, interpreted as juveniles attached to the parent, in a unique form and previously unknown brooding behaviour.

-Studies in 2018 and 2022 recovered Aquilonifer as a possible close relative of Pycnogonida and Marrellomorpha, suggesting that the latter is a paraphyletic group, but this result was considered unexpected by the authors of both studies.
+Studies in 2018 and 2022 unexpectedly recovered Aquilonifer as a possible close relative of Pycnogonida and Marrellomorpha, suggesting that the latter is a paraphyletic group.

 Etymology

 "Aquilone" is Italian for "toy kite", and the suffix "–ifer" means "to carry".
 "Spinosus" means "spiny" in Latin.
 Its discoverers have nicknamed it "the kite runner".